ToniGracanin/ToniGracanin/README.md

 - 👋 Hi, I’m @ToniGracanin
-  - 👀 I’m currently working in IT as a Security Analyst but I have relealized that I enjoy Software Development and would like to see where that can take me!
+  - 👀 I’m currently working in IT as a Security Analyst but I have realized that I enjoy Software Development and would like to see where that can take me!
 I have a degree in Mangment Information Systems with lots of info systems, hardware, networking, and some coding knowledge.
 I can code in HTML, CSS, C++, and a little bit of Java and Javascript.
   - 🌱 I’m currently learning: how to create a personal website and 2D RPG from scratch written in Open GL.
 I am grinding leetcode